Verbal and Yoon are the co-founders of Tokyo-based label AMBUSH

 Described as “Tokyo’s premiere style icons” by digital publication Business of Fashion, the couple credits their status as tastemakers to the fashion industry in their home base: Japan.

 “In Japan, I often feel that fashion is a quiet form of expression, and this concept of accepting the most diverse forms of expression is well engrained in the community,” Yoon says.
 “You do not mock a new style or idea, you do not bring each other down, you bring each other up.
 There is a place for every type of fashion personality.”

-This diversity, they say, allows industry players to feed off each other's ideas.
+This diversity, they said, allows industry players to feed off each other’s ideas.

 “You take something beautiful and make it even better, something new and unique.
 It allows you to view familiar things in a whole new light.”